walterra/claude-code-helpers/README.md

 - Creates concise one-liner commit messages (60 char max, no semantic prefixes)
 - Handles pre-commit hook issues by running maintenance commands automatically
 - Leaves unstaged files untouched, even if modified by formatters during the process

+## commands/curriculum.md

+Creates comprehensive onboarding documentation based on code changes in the current branch.
+This command generates structured learning materials in `./llm-docs/`:

+- Analyzes all files changed/added in the current branch using `git diff main...HEAD`
+- Asks targeted questions about audience, focus, detail level, and format preferences
+- Extracts technical concepts, frameworks, and architectural patterns
+- Creates modular markdown documentation with numbered chapters
+- Organizes content from basic to advanced concepts with practical examples and exercises